Lost Traffic Ticket in New Jersey

 To get lost ticket information, you can use NJMCdirect (the state's online payment system) if you have your license plate number and the:

 - Court identification number.

 - Ticket prefix number.

-The New Jersey Motor Vehicle Commission (MVC) only has the capability to look up traffic tickets that are already on a NJ driving record.
-For current traffic ticket information, you must contact the municipal court for the area in which you committed the traffic violation.
+The New Jersey Motor Vehicle Commission (MVC) only has the capability to look up lost tickets that are already on a NJ driving record.
+To find current ticket information, you must contact the municipal court for the area in which you committed the traffic violation.

 For some, this might involve a process of elimination.
-For example, if you can't remember the exact county in which you were ticketed, you might be able to narrow the area down to two or three counties.
-Once you do that, you can begin contacting those municipal courts to obtain details about your lost ticket.
+For example, if you can't remember the exact county in which you were ticketed and you can't find your ticket, you might be able to narrow the area down to two or three counties.
+Once you do that, you can begin contacting those municipal courts to obtain details about your lost ticket and traffic citation.

 The New Jersey Judiciary website provides addresses and telephone numbers for each local courthouse in the state.
 Use this information to contact the appropriate municipal court and get information about your lost NJ traffic ticket.

 Be prepared to provide some basic information―such as your full name, driver's license number, and license plate number―and don't forget to ask the clerk for the:

 - Total traffic ticket fines and any related surcharges.

 - Court identification, traffic ticket prefix, and ticket numbers, in case you want to pay your ticket online.

 - Complaint number, in case you want to pay your ticket fines by mail.

-- Court date, so you'll know how much time you have to plead "guilty" and pay, or plead "not guilty" and set up a hearing date.
+- Court date, so you'll know how much time you have to plead "guilty" to your traffic violation and pay, or plead "not guilty" and set up a hearing date.

 NOTE: Some traffic violations require court appearances.
 Ask the clerk at your municipal court whether your traffic ticket indicates you must appear in court.

-Once you obtain your lost NJ ticket information, you can handle your NJ traffic ticket in one of two ways:
+Once you find your traffic ticket information, you can handle your citation in one of two ways:

 - Plead "guilty" and pay the ticket fine.
 This also means taking on any related penalties, and possibly experiencing an increase in auto insurance rates.

 - Plead "not guilty" and fight the traffic ticket in court.